tldr-pages/tldr/pages/common/composer.md

 `composer install`

-- Remove a package from this project:
+- Uninstall a package from this project, removing it as a dependency:

 `composer remove {{user/package-name}}`